 For this reason, NMC developed a vision and workflow to produce didactical high quality attractive assets, as low cost as possible.

 In January 2013 NMC joined the TU Delft Library.
 A logical step with a library full of content to publish.
 Learning by progressive understanding resulting in a solid scenario for further development.

 Nowadays, the NewMedia Centre operates as the epicenter of multimedia-design, for education, communication and research.

 Our ambition is to establish a new standard in video, animation and graphic design in which we will never forgot our graphic design, photography and image factory roots.

-This has the following consequences for our NewMedia Centre:
+The latest covid measures have the following consequences for the services of the NewMedia Centre: